 In the video you’ll see how I cut my dried leaves into hearts and then painted them red.

-Another option would be to laminate the cards with the leaves and turn them into bookmark valentines!
-I use this small home laminating machine for projects around the house and I really like it (it’s affordable, small, and works well).
+Another option would be to laminate the cards with the leaves already glued on and turn them into bookmark valentines!
+I use this small laminating machine for projects around the house and I really like it (it’s affordable, small, and works well).

 5. All Done!

-Don’t forget to add names, tuck them into your envelopes (or not) and send some punny funny nature-inspired Valentine’s Day Cards.
+Don’t forget to add names, tuck them into your envelopes (or not) and send off your punny funny nature-inspired Valentine’s Day Cards!

-P.S.
 If connecting with nature is your thing, or something you’d like you and your family to do more of, you’ll love our newsletter.
-Sign up and you’ll get tips, activity ideas, and goodies delivered right to your inbox every few weeks.
+Sign up and you’ll get tips, activity ideas, and goodies delivered right to your inbox.